 Yes, all schools offer food at lunchtimes.
 The style and type of provision may vary according to the school and the length of the school lunch break.

 Subjects to parents/carers continuing to be in receipt of qualifying benefits, and proof being provided to the school yearly, children will receive free school meals from primary 1 to sixth year at secondary school.

-Application forms can be collected at any time of the year from any Primary or Secondary School, from Education and Children's Services or by telephoning 01224 523237.
+Application forms can also be obtained at any time of the year from any Primary or Secondary School, from Education and Children's Services or by telephoning 01224 523237.
 Induction packs, which contain various information including Free School Meals forms, are handed out to parents of all Primary 1 pupils when they visit the school.
 New intakes are given induction packs at the time of their visit.

 Please tell the Head Teacher of your child's school of any special dietary requirements, and the school will advise catering staff.

 If you qualify for free school meals we will write to the school to inform them of this.
 Meals will be provided from the first day of the school year for applications submitted during the summer break.
 For applications received after school commences, meals will be provided as soon as possible.
 Schools will be constantly updated during the year with new applications that have been granted.

 Yes.
 From August 2009 you can only get free meals for your child/children if you are in receipt of both Maximum Child Tax Credit and Maximum Working Tax Credit with an income below the threshold for receipt of maximum Working Tax Credit currently set by the UK Government at £6,420.